Ultralight Backpacking Gear 2026: Best Tested Picks

 - Going too light too fast.
 Start at lightweight (6.8-10 kg base weight) before pushing to ultralight.
 Skills compensate for gear, but you need those skills first.

 - Choosing gram savings over functionality.
-A 200-gram rain jacket that wets out in real rain is heavier than carrying a slightly heavier jacket that works.
+A 200-gram rain jacket that wets out in real rain is heavier than a slightly heavier jacket that works.

 - Ignoring durability.
 DCF is light but tears more easily than silnylon.
 Ultralight packs with no frame cannot carry resupply loads.
 Choose gear appropriate for your intended use.